ace-lab/pl-ucb-csxxx/README.md

 used by any instance of the course.
 Question subdirs should have names that describe the content/topic of the question, **not** how it is used.
 E.g. good question name: "html-css-simple-1".
 Bad name:
 "Exam1Question4".
-In this template repo, the `questions` directory is empty, but take a look at the [pl-example-questions](https://github.com/ace-lab/pl-example-questions) repo for lots of examples of question generators.
+This template repo contains some interesting questions developed for some of our courses.
+The [pl-example-questions](https://github.com/ace-lab/pl-example-questions) repo also has lots of examples of question generators.

 Question subdirs can be nested, so (e.g.) if you have a whole bunch of QGs that address roughly the same topic, you can group them.